Mrthomas20121/Zenscript/README.md

 # Zenscript

-- Add synthax highlighting to Zenscript(.zs) files.
+Zenscript is a Visual Studio Code extension that add syntax highlighting to the Zenscript/Zencode language.

 ## Features

-- synthax highlighting
+- syntax highlighting

 ## planned
-- autocompletion like javascript/ts have
+- autocompletion(similar to how Javascript/Typescript have it)